-- 1. On the Client Management tab, click Add RED.
-The Add RED dialog box opens. - Make the following settings: Branch name: Enter a name for the branch where the RED appliance is located, e.g. "Office Munich".
+1. On the Client Management tab, click Add RED.

+The Add RED dialog box opens.

+Branch name: Enter a name for the branch where the RED appliance is located, e.g. "Office Munich".

-Client type: Select RED 10 or RED 50 from the drop-down list, depending on the type of RED appliance you want to connect.
+Client type: Select a RED client type from the drop-down list, depending on the type of RED appliance you want to connect.